Do Go On - 425 - The WWI Christmas Truce

 This is actually, this is all pretty standard stuff.

-Oh, do we always wear these hats?
+Do you always wear these hats?

-Can I say Dave, you have never looked cuter.
+Can I say, Dave, you have never looked cuter.

 Thank you.